Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 #### Centralized Action Group

 A single centralized action group in the "AlzMonitoring-RG" resource group in the management platform landing zone.
 This is a simpler approach and only supports a single email (distribution group) address for all alert forwarding.
-This mayt be too restrictive for certain scenarios.
+This is perceived as being too limited for most scenarios.

 Policy Scope: Single subscription